-Jordi’s work oscillates between two points: an intuitive fascination with the natural world – living processes, physical dynamics, geological tensions – and, at the other end of the pendular swing, an exploration of concepts and myths that he finds within his own personal, social and cultural experience.
+Jordi’s work oscillates between two points: an intuitive fascination with the natural world – living processes, physical dynamics, geological tensions – and an exploration of concepts and myths that he finds within his own personal, social and cultural experience.
 The result is a myriad of forms and textures, striving to connect the transcendental with the immanent present.